PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: Introduction

-We conduct extensive quantitative experiments on the established Flow360 benchmark.
-Compared with the previous best model, the End-Point-Error (EPE) of PanoFlow on this dataset reduces by $26\%$.
-Further, the EPE of our approach on the public OmniFlowNet dataset~\cite{artizzu2021omniflownet} is reduced by $53.1\%$ compared with the best published results ($3.34$ pixels vs. $7.12$ pixels).
+We conduct extensive quantitative experiments on the established FlowScape benchmark.
+Compared with the previous best model, the End-Point-Error (EPE) of PanoFlow on this dataset reduces by $27.3\%$.
+Further, the EPE of our approach on the public OmniFlowNet dataset~\cite{artizzu2021omniflownet} is reduced by $55.5\%$ compared with the best published results ($3.34$ pixels \textit{vs.} $7.12$ pixels).
 Moreover, a comprehensive set of ablation experiments demonstrates the effectiveness of the proposed FDA and CFE methods.
-We also assemble an outdoor data collection vehicle installed with a Panoramic Annular Lens (PAL) system to validate our approach in real-world surrounding perception.
+We additionally conduct qualitative analysis on the public real-world OmniPhotos dataset~\cite{bertel2020omniphotos} to validate our approach in real-world surrounding perception.
+To further demonstrate the generalization ability of PanoFlow, We also assemble an outdoor data collection vehicle installed with a Panoramic Annular Lens (PAL) system.
+As shown in Fig.~\ref{fig:introduction_show}, PanoFlow gives sharp and clean omnidirectional optical flow estimation for real-world surrounding scenes.

-In summary, our main contributions are as follows: \begin{itemize} \item We have introduced \emph{flow distortion augmentation}, a new data augmentation method for optical flow networks, which can help models learn to capture the motion information even on deformed regions. \item We propose a generic \emph{cyclic flow estimation} method, which can transform large displacement estimation to relatively short displacement estimation under panoramic content. \item We generate \emph{Flow360}, a new publicly available panoramic dataset that consists of diverse synthetic street scenes, providing both pixel-level flow- and semantic ground truth. \item Our entire framework \textsc{PanoFlow} achieves state-of-the-art performance on the established Flow360 benchmark and the public OmniFlowNet dataset. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \item We present a rigorous theoretical definition of $360^\circ$ optical flow. \item We introduce \emph{flow distortion augmentation}, a new data augmentation method for optical flow networks, which can help models learn to capture the motion cues even on deformed regions. \item We propose a generic \emph{cyclic flow estimation} method, which can transform large- to relatively short displacement estimation based on the geometric nature of consecutive panoramas. \item We generate \emph{FlowScape}, a new publicly available panoramic dataset that consists of diverse synthetic street scenes, providing both pixel-level flow- and semantic ground truth.
+We also assess ground-truth quality of existing panoramic flow datasets. \item Our entire framework \textsc{PanoFlow} achieves state-of-the-art performance on the established FlowScape benchmark and the public OmniFlowNet dataset. \item PanoFlow demonstrates strong generalization ability both on the public real-world OmniPhotos dataset and our captured outdoor panoramic video streams. \end{itemize}

-\section{Related Work}
+\section{Related work}